No trials, no charges, no justice

 Abdul Latif was unanimously approved by the Periodic Review Board for transfer home to Morocco on July 11th, 2016.
-But the Moroccan government’s official request for his repatriation came too late for him to be released before Trump came into power, and Abdul Latif’s freedom was snatched away.
+But the Moroccan government’s official request for repatriation came just before Trump came into power and was not acted upon.
+Trump has since declared that no one else will be released from Guantánamo and Abdullatif’s freedom was snatched away.

 Abdul Latif has taken every opportunity to study during his imprisonment.
 When he arrived at Guantánamo he spoke no English but after years of study he speaks fluently with his Reprieve attorney and the guards.
 He is famous across the prison base for drafting his own 2,000 word English-to-Arabic dictionary.

 5. Haroon Gul: Afghan Refugee, father, poet and aspiring beekeeper

 Far from holding extreme beliefs or engaging in violence, Haroon’s life has been marked by him fleeing war and by his ability to always thrive even in the most difficult circumstances.

 Haroon has taken every opportunity to educate himself at Guantánamo, studying art and learning fluent English.
 His determination to support his daughter’s education has motivated him to keep learning and preparing for the day he is released.

 He hopes to become a professional bee keeper and run his own honey bee farm.
 Haroon has a wife, a 10 year-old daughter and a large, supportive family.

 “I am ready to go anywhere under any condition only just that I must have my wife and my daughter with me.
 I can live through not having them for a time, I have lived here that way, but I must have them with me.
 They are what makes me.